Drop for Non-Payment

 *** Non-Payment Drops have been temporarily suspended through the end of Summer 2023.***

-Effective Spring semester 2009, enrollment and health fees must be PAID IN FULL within three calendar days of registration or all of your classes will be dropped and released to other students.
-There will be no drops for nonpayment processed once the semester begins.
+Enrollment and health fees must be PAID IN FULL within THREE calendar days of registration or all of your classes may be dropped and released to other students.

 It is your responsibility to check your account balance and pay the amount owed.

 Why is this new “three calendar days” policy being implemented?

 Due to California’s fiscal crisis, it has become necessary to require that students pay their fees within three days.
 Those who don’t pay their fees on time cause a financial burden to the college that ultimately impacts all students.

 After I register for classes, is the amount of time I have to pay fees measured in days or hours?

 three calendar days (including weekends and holidays or other campus closures) to pay enrollment fees.
 Day one is the day that you register.
 For example, if you register for classes on Monday evening at 8 p.m., you must pay your fees by the end of the third day (Wednesday) or your classes may be dropped.